TFMV/Mallard/README.md

 This repository demonstrates how to use the [letsql](https://www.letsql.com/) library to exchange data between DuckDB instances using Arrow Flight, showcasing high-performance streaming data transfer and custom exchange protocols.

+## Usage of letsql in the Project

+The letsql solution enables custom Flight actions and exchangers, allowing the server to support dynamic streaming queries and efficiently handle large-scale data transfers.
+It is used to:

+- Import Key Classes: AddExchangeAction and AbstractExchanger provide the foundation for defining and handling custom data exchange mechanisms.
+- Define a Custom Exchanger: MyStreamingExchanger, inheriting from AbstractExchanger, processes incoming data in a streaming fashion and returns transformed results.
+- Handle Custom Actions: The do_action method in DuckDBFlightServer dynamically registers exchangers using AddExchangeAction, enabling runtime flexibility.

+By integrating letsql, the system supports high-performance, real-time data streaming.

 ## ✨ Features

 - **Two DuckDB Flight Servers**: Each listening on a unique gRPC endpoint